 Partners: Universitatae Transilvania din Brasov (Romania), Kajaanin Ammattikorkeakoulu oy (Finland), and the European Association for Palliative Care (Belgium)

-Dr. Piret Paal (PMU, Austria) is to support and strengthen the partnership, especially for the development of (self)reflection methods, performance assessment strategy, spiritual care and influencing policy in the dissemination part.
-She will lead the work package assessment.
+Piret Paal and Cornelia Brandstötter (PMU, Austria) are to support and strengthen the partnership, especially for the development of (self)reflection methods, performance assessment strategy, spiritual care and influencing policy in the dissemination part.

 Project code: 2020-1-BE02-KA203-074740